Newborn Screening Information for Providers

 Share hearing screening results with parents both verbally and in writing immediately after the screen is performed.
 If the infant receives a PASS result, give the parent(s) the PASS Result: Hearing Screening Result Notification sheet and explain that changes in hearing can occur at any time.
 Encourage parents to contact their infant’s primary care provider should concerns arise.
 If the infant receives a REFER result, give the parent(s) the REFER Result: Hearing Screening Result Notification sheet and discuss a plan for follow-up.
 Assist parents in scheduling the necessary appointments as soon as possible and encourage them to discuss hearing results with their infant's primary care provider.
 Result notification sheets are available to order free-of-charge on the Education Materials and Forms page.

-To the Primary Care Provider
+To the Newborn Screening Program and Primary Care Providers

 Timely follow-up, thorough documentation, and effective communication between the Newborn Screening Program, providers, specialists, and families are key steps in the newborn hearing screening process that help facilitate prompt diagnosis, family support, and implementation of early intervention services.